nrnvgh/nautobot-app-dns-models/docs/user/dns_rules.md

 - Only one enabled rule per `(content_type, record_type, location)` combination
 - Global and location-scoped rules can coexist for the same content type and record type
-- Different record types (A, AAAA, CNAME, PTR) can have separate rules
+- Different record types (A, AAAA) can have separate rules

 ### Location Changes